Why Niche Marketing Strategy Increases Your Business Reach

 Okay, workplace conflict it is.
 Now, whom do you help resolve workplace conflict issues?
 Men?
 Women?
 Leaders?
 Executive team members?
 Again, maybe you can help them all, but we are NARROWING the niche here.

 Got it.
 You help women in leadership positions identify and deal with conflict in the workplace.
-Now you can create content that speaks to that audience and that audience only.
+Now you can create content that will speak to THEM – and to acknowledge the challenges that a particular group might have in dealing with a particular problem.
+This focus on creating content that resonates with your niche is what transforms generic messaging into compelling communication.

 But wait!
 Could you get even MORE specific?
 Are these women dealing with their own issues with conflict and need skills to better manage the conflict that they themselves experience?
 Or do they need skills to identify and diffuse conflict among the members of their team?
 Oooh, now you can get even more specific with your content and more narrow with your niche.